Mexico women's national football team

-The Mexico women's national football team (Selección Nacional de México Femenil) represents Mexico in international women's football.
+The Mexico women's national football team (selección nacional de México femenil) represents Mexico in international women's football.
 The team is governed by the Mexican Football Federation and competes within CONCACAF, the Confederation of North, Central American and Caribbean Association Football.
 It has won three gold medals in the Central American and Caribbean Games and a gold medal in the Pan American Games, as well as a silver and bronze in the Women's World Cup prior to FIFA's recognition of the women's game.
-In addition to its senior team, Mexico also has U-23, U-20, U-17, and U-15 teams.
-The U-17 team reached the final of the 2018 FIFA U-17 Women's World Cup, and the U-15 cohort earned the bronze medal in the 2014 Youth Olympic Games.
+In addition to its senior team, Mexico also has U-23, U-20, U-17, U-16, U-15, and U-13 teams.
+The U-17 team reached the final of the 2018 FIFA U-17 Women's World Cup and came in third in the 2025 FIFA U-17 Women's World Cup.

 The senior team was originally established in 1963, but its first FIFA-recognized game was in 1991.
 Mexico's senior team has participated in three Women's World Cups and one edition of the Summer Olympic Games.
-Mexico is set to co-host the 2031 FIFA Women's World Cup along with the United States, earning them an automatic qualification as co-hosts.
+Mexico is set to co-host the 2031 FIFA Women's World Cup along with the Costa Rica, Jamaica and United States, earning them an automatic qualification as co-hosts.

 Pedro López is the current national team's manager, after taking the role in late 2022.